EricSmekens/jsep/README.md

-##jsep: A JavaScript Expression Parser
+##jsep: A Tiny JavaScript Expression Parser
 [jsep](http://jsep.from.so/) is a simple expression parser written in JavaScript.
 It can parse JavaScript expressions but not operations.
 The difference between expressions and operations is akin to the difference between a cell in an Excel spreadsheet vs. a proper JavaScript program.

 ###Why jsep?